porterjamesj/website/content/blog/3-javascript-end-of-the-chain.md

     "Hi, I'm James!"

 OK, what actually happened there?
-When we say `var james = new Person("James",21)`, we new up an object, `james`.
+When we say `var james = new Person("James",21)`, we create a new object, `james`.
 The `Person` function is then run with `james` as its context (so `this` refers to `james`), and `Person.prototype` is assigned to `james.__proto__`.
 This last bit is what's critical for understanding the prototype chain and how property lookup works.
 Every object has a `__proto__`[^1], which can be thought of as a pointer to the prototype of the object's constructor.
-When the Javascript runtime goes to do a property lookup, it first checks if the object itself has a property with the requested name.
+When the JavaScript runtime goes to do a property lookup, it first checks if the object itself has a property with the requested name.
 If the property is not found, whatever is pointed to by the object's `__proto__` is checked for the property.
 If